 A summary of key results from Model 1 are presented in Table 17.10.
-The coefficient of variation or CV (reflecting uncertainty) about the 2014 biomass estimate is 22% and the CVs on the strength of the 2001 and 2006 year classes at age 1 are 17 and 18%, respectively (Table 17.10).
-Recruitment variability was moderate and estimated to be 0.554.
+The coefficient of variation or CV (reflecting uncertainty) about the 2015 biomass estimate is 24% and the CVs on the strength of the 2001 and 2006 year classes at age 1 are 17% (Table 17.10).
+Recruitment variability was moderate and estimated to be 0.47.
 Sample size values were calculated for the fishery data and fixed at 50 for the bottom trawl survey data.
-The model estimated an average fishery effective sample size (N) of 231 and average survey effective N of 117, which are higher than the input values but reasonable given the level of sampling that occurs in the fishery and survey.
-The overall residual mean square error (RMSE) for the survey is estimated at 0.247, which is in line with estimates of sampling-error CVs for the survey which range from 14-35% and average 25% over the time series (Table 17.6).
+The model estimated an average fishery effective sample size (N) of 234 and average survey effective N of 99, which are higher than the input values but reasonable given the level of sampling that occurs in the fishery and survey.
+The overall residual mean square error (RMSE) for the survey is estimated at 0.24, which is in line with estimates of sampling-error CVs for the survey which range from 14-35% and average 25% over the time series (Table 17.6).

-Figure 17.10 compares the observed and estimated survey biomass abundance values for the BSAI.
+Figure 17.9 compares the observed and estimated survey biomass abundance values for the BSAI.
 The decreases in biomass indicated by the 1994 and 1997 surveys followed by the large increases in biomass from the 2000, 2002 and 2004 surveys appear to be consistent with recruitment patterns.
-However, the large increase observed in the 2004 survey is fit poorly by the model.
+However, the large increase observed in the 2004 survey was not fit as well by the model compared to the 2000, 2002, and 2006 surveys.
 In the 2004 survey, an unusually high biomass (268,000 t) was estimated for the southern Bering Sea area.
 This value represented 23% of the entire 2004 BSAI survey biomass estimate.
 The 2006 survey indicates a downward trend which is consistent with the population age composition at the time.
 The 2010 survey biomass estimate indicated a large increase that was not predicted by the assessment model.
 The 2010 survey biomass estimate for the southern Bering Sea was also unusually high (103,500 t) and represented a 741% increase over the 2006 southern Bering Sea estimate.
-The 2012 survey is associated with the lowest variance in the time series but is not fit by the model (Figure 17.10).
+The 2012 survey is associated with the lowest variance in the time series but is poorly fit by the model (Fig. 17.9).
 However, the declining trend in biomass indicated by the 2012 survey is consistent with the population age composition.
 Population biomass would be expected to decline as the most recent strong year class (2006 year class) is aging and past peak cohort biomass.
 The large increase in survey biomass indicated by the most recent 2014 is also not fit well by the model.
-A moderate increase in the predicted survey biomass is estimated for 2014, consistent with continued strong presence of the 2006 and 2007 year classes and good recruitment from the 2009 year class.
+A moderate increase in the predicted survey biomass is estimated for 2014, consistent with continued strong presence of the 2006 and 2007 year classes and good recruitment from the 2009-2011 year classes.
 We note that the model's predicted survey biomass trend is very conservative relative to the recent (2004, 2010, and 2014) observed bottom trawl survey biomass values, but fits the other survey years quite well (survey catchability is approximately equal to 1).